When you view yourself in the mirror what do you see; a beautiful butterfly or an ugly caterpillar?

 - Uncover repressed painful memories that caused the offense.
 Then I asked Him to heal the image and to help me forgive those involved.
 If you struggle with forgiving, please read WHY SHOULD I FORGIVE.

-- Identify and eliminate the unhealthy beliefs created by the painful memory that causes wrong thinking and then replace them with the truth.
-For more details read UNHEALTHY BELIEFS PART 1: What are they and where do they come from?
+- Identify the unhealthy beliefs created by the painful memory that lead to wrong thinking, and replace them with the truth.
+For more details, read UNHEALTHY BELIEFS PART 1: What are they and where do they come from?

-- Identify and eliminate strongholds that protect the painful memories and unhealthy beliefs from being healed.
-To understand what strongholds are read STRONGHOLDS PART I—What are they and how do they affect us?
+- Reveal strongholds that protect the painful memories and unhealthy beliefs from being healed.
+To understand what strongholds are, read STRONGHOLDS PART I—What are they and how do they affect us?

-- Identify and eliminate generational curses and sins that prevent the transformation of dysfunctional patterns.
+- Uncover generational curses and sins that prevent the transformation of dysfunctional patterns.

 Related Posts: